 - LRC was ready to respond and help in any crisis based on their contingency plans and continuous trainings.
-LRC has a clear contingency plan with SOPs & trainings since Ebola outbreak 2014. - Trust of the institutions and the population in the National Society due to 75 years of service in the country. - LRC benefits from a large and active base of well-trained and experienced volunteers (12,000) and staff (400), including a specialized Chemical, Biological, Radiological and Nuclear Unit (CBRN). - LRC works closely with vulnerable communities on disaster preparedness programs. - Based on the multi-sector needs assessment results and their preparedness to do so, LRC increased the scope of its activities to provide unconditional cash and voucher assistance (CVA) to 10,000 families over a period of six months after the explosion. - In its strategy, the LRC includes: Improving access to essential health services; ensure effective preparedness and response to disasters and crises; improve community engagement and resilience and ensure continued development of National Society and improve sustainability. - LRC is supported by the IFRC, ICRC and 21 Partner National Societies, who have been working in close coordination to ensure a well-targeted and comprehensive response.
+LRC has a clear contingency plan, Standard Operating procedures, and training packages for public health emergencies since the Ebola outbreak 2014. - Trust of the institutions and the population in the National Society due to 75 years of service in the country. - LRC benefits from a large and active base of well-trained and experienced volunteers (12,000) and staff (400), including a specialized Chemical, Biological, Radiological and Nuclear Unit (CBRN). - LRC works closely with vulnerable communities on disaster preparedness programmes. - Based on the multi-sector needs assessment results and their preparedness to address them, LRC increased the scope of its activities to provide unconditional cash and voucher assistance (CVA) to 10,000 families over a period of six months after the explosion. - In its strategy, the LRC includes: Improving access to essential health services; ensure effective preparedness and response to disasters and crises; improve community engagement and resilience and ensure continued development of National Society and improve sustainability. - LRC is supported by the IFRC, ICRC and 21 Partner National Societies, who have been working in close coordination to ensure a well-targeted and comprehensive response.